|Full name||Ankita Ravinderkrishan Raina NDTV Sports|

 - In April 2020, Ankita Raina, along with Sania Mirza, Rutuja Bhosale, Riya Bhatia and Sowjanya Bavisetti, made their entries in the Fed Cup World Group 2 playoffs for the first time in history and won doubles.
 However, during the FedCup, Raina lost the match by 6-1 against China’s top player Wang Qiang in singles.

 - In April 2020, Indian Prime Minister Narendra Modi interacted with all Indian athletes including Ankita Raina, and he discussed the challenges faced by the athletes amid the COVID-19 lockdown in India.
-Modi motivated the athletes to stay positive and had empathy in the tough times.

 - Since 2020, Ankita has been coached and trained by Jayant Kadhe.
 According to her coach, Ankita Raina’s preferred surfaces to play a tennis match are grass and hard court.
 These surfaces are mostly suitable for her gaming style.
 Her weakest surface to play tennis matches is clay surface.
 The Times of India In an interview, Ankita’s coach, Jayant Kadhe said,